WinchoCode/C-bitfield_register_struct/README.md

-### C-ProjectTemplate
+### C-Bitfield-register-struct

-This project contains a template that can be used to start C projects from scratch.
+This project contains a couple of exercises to workk on the creation of bitfield register structs.